 Click the “BROWSE FOR MEDIA FOLDER” button and select the media directory.

-Next, hit the “NEXT” button to finish the initial setup, with or without adding a Media Library.
-The next screen informs you that you’re all set.
-Click the “DONE” button to proceed to the Plex Dashboard.
+Click NEXT to finish the initial setup, with or without adding a media library.
+The next screen confirms you are all set.
+Click DONE to proceed to the Plex Dashboard.

 During the initial setup, you may have noticed that your media did not appear.
 You may have problems adding content that will not be picked up, with Plex refusing to find the content on your existing internal and external secondary hard drives.
-This is partly due to Plex creating a dedicated user account named plexuser, which needs read and execute permission on your media directories.
+This is because Plex runs as a dedicated user account named plex, which needs read and execute permission on your media directories.

 sudo setfacl -R -m u:plex:rx /media/yourfolder/